 Extended Arrival Manager (E-AMAN)

-The Orthogon Extended Arrival Manager (E-AMAN) allows air traffic controllers to meter traffic into a busy Terminal Maneuvering Area (TMA) from far out in the en-route airspace, therefore, improves delay prediction, and reduces the need for stack holding.
+The Orthogon Extended Arrival Manager (E-AMAN) allows air traffic controllers to meter traffic into a busy Terminal Manoeuvering Area (TMA) from far out in the en-route airspace, therefore, improves delay prediction, and reduces the need for stack holding.

 With an E-AMAN implemented, en-route controllers can inform aircraft pilots to adjust their speed before their Top-of-Descent, thus reducing the amount of time aircraft spend in the TMA.
 This leads to a reduction of time spent in holding stacks in the destination TMA.